-(D) Failure to respond.
+(E) Failure to respond.

-Failure of the respondent to respond to the initiation of charges or schedule a preliminary meeting shall in no way prevent the university from scheduling and conducting a hearing in the absence of the respondent.
+Failure of the respondent to respond to the initiation of charges or schedule a preliminary meeting within the deadlines provided by the university shall in no way prevent the university from scheduling and conducting a hearing in the absence of the respondent.

-3335-23-08 Administrative decision.
+3335-23-09 Administrative decision.

-In a case where a respondent admits to a violation(s) in writing, the student may request in writing to have a decision as to appropriate sanction made administratively by a hearing officer rather than have the charges referred to a hearing body.
+In a case where a respondent admits to a violation(s) in writing, the student may request in writing to have a decision as to the appropriate sanction made administratively by a hearing officer rather than have the charges referred to a hearing body.
 In such situations, the student waives the right to a hearing and the related procedural guarantees provided by a hearing body.
 Administrative decisions in academic misconduct cases involving graduate students are to be made in consultation with the graduate school.
-Following an administrative decision, the student retains the right to request an appeal of the original decision, but may do so only upon the ground that the sanction is grossly disproportionate to the violation committed.
+Following an administrative decision, the student retains the right to request an appeal (see Administrative Code Section 3335-23-18) of the original decision, but may do so only upon the ground that the sanction is grossly disproportionate to the violation committed.

-(Board approval dates: 3/2/2001, 7/7/2006, 12/7/2007, 4/6/2012, 4/8/2016)
+(Board approval dates: 3/2/2001, 7/7/2006, 12/7/2007, 4/6/2012, 4/8/2016